 Area Senior Indoor Championships

 Area Senior Race Walking and Marathon Championships (when not part of the Area Championships)

 |B||World Athletics Silver & Elite Label Road Races (Not including Marathons)

 World Athletics Bronze Label Marathons

-Regional Games Championships - first tier (Universiade, Francophone Games Ibero-American Championships, CAC Games, Balkan Championships)
+Regional Games & Athletics Championships - first tier (Universiade, Francophone Games Ibero-American Championships, CAC Games, Balkan Championships)

 National Senior Championships (Outdoor T&F/CE, Marathon and 20km/50km Race Walking)

 |C||World Athletics Series - U20 events (World U20, World Cross Country and World Race Walking Team Championships)